 Emily considers the opportunity to teach yoga to be a privilege and an honor.
 When she is not teaching, Emily can be found making art, cuddling with her cats, cooking, writing, meditating, and dancing outside when no one is watching.

 Sada Nam became a devoted yogi in 2007 when he started taking yoga courses at the Ohio State University.
-He attended 4 years of level 1, level 2, and 600 level courses covering many branches of yoga and including asanas, pranayama, meditation, history, anatomy, and ayurvedic medicine.
+He attended 4 years of level 1, level 2, and 600 level courses covering many branches of yoga and including asanas, pranayama, meditation, history, anatomy, and ayurvedic medicinal practices.
 Since 2012, he has taught yoga and well-being workshops at festivals and conventions around Ohio, Indiana, Kentucky, and Georgia.
-Now, he teaches Kundalini yoga in the tradition of Yogi Bhajan with the goal of uplifting, energizing, and healing people through the realization of our true potential.
+He teaches Kundalini Yoga in the tradition of Yogi Bhajan with the goal of uplifting, energizing, and healing people through the realization of our true potential.

-Alex is also a lover of devotional music from different cultures, playing guitar, drums, gong, and singing bowls with local kirtan groups.
+Sada Nam is also a lover of devotional music from different cultures, playing guitar, drums, and singing bowls with local kirtan groups.
 In 2008, he attained his Bachelor of Fine Arts in Art and Technology and a Philosophy minor from the Ohio State University where he worked for 7 years creating videos and other multimedia and managing a media services team.
+Recently, he has taught workshops, teacher trainings, and classes throughout Ohio in order to share the wisdom of these teachings and uplift the spirit of every being.

 Christen Boyles bio coming soon…